carl0sarb0leda/web3-ca-blog/README.md

 npx hardhat node
 ```

-2. Deploy the contracts to the local network and save the contract info in a config file.
+2. In a separate terminal, deploy the contracts to the local network and save the contract info in a config file.
 In a separate terminal run

 ```shell
 npx hardhat run --network localhost scripts/deploy.js